valor-software/ngx-bootstrap/README.md

 So if you are in trouble, here's where you can look for help.

-The best place to ask questions is on [StackOverflow (under the `ngx-bootstrap` tag)](https://stackoverflow.com/questions/tagged/ngx-bootstrap) where there is a strong community of individuals asking and answering questions.
+The best place to ask questions is on [Stack Overflow (under the `ngx-bootstrap` tag)](https://stackoverflow.com/questions/tagged/ngx-bootstrap) where there is a strong community of individuals asking and answering questions.

-You can also join [our Slack channel](https://join.slack.com/t/ngx-home/shared_invite/enQtNTExMTY5MzcwMTM0LWVjZGU2MjI4MTVhMGVlMTc2OWRiMzA0NzBhNDU5YzQ0MDM3MWI5NzJjZTUzNzIxZmNjYmFlMjU2MzE0YmY0NWY) and link your StackOverflow question there.
+You can also join [our Slack channel](https://join.slack.com/t/ngx-home/shared_invite/enQtNTExMTY5MzcwMTM0LWVjZGU2MjI4MTVhMGVlMTc2OWRiMzA0NzBhNDU5YzQ0MDM3MWI5NzJjZTUzNzIxZmNjYmFlMjU2MzE0YmY0NWY) and link your Stack Overflow question there.
 But try to avoid asking generic help questions directly on Slack since they can easily get lost in the chat.
 You can also [search among the existing GitHub issues](https://github.com/valor-software/ngx-bootstrap/issues?utf8=%E2%9C%93&q=is%3Aissue).

 If none of the above helped, please feel free to open a [new issue](https://github.com/valor-software/ngx-bootstrap/issues/new).